 - 5.3.3.1.1.
 Integrated Diagnostic Tool.
-A tool that is integrated into the ventilation equipment (e.g., pressure taps, a device that measures a parameter such as watt draw that can be translated to airflow) that permits assessment of airflow with a manufacturer-reported accuracy equal to or better than ±15% of the measured flow at the highest speed setting of the ventilation equipment. - 5.3.3.2.
+A tool that is integrated into the ventilation equipment30 that permits assessment of airflow with a manufacturer-reported maximum error 15% of the measured flow at the highest speed setting of the ventilation equipment. - 5.3.3.2.
 Procedure to Conduct Airflow Test.
 Follow the manufacturer-provided instructions for the Integrated Diagnostic Tool to determine the airflow.